Fainting Facts: Understanding the Causes, Symptoms and Treatments

 There are several things that can cause orthostatic hypotension, one of which is dehydration.
 Being dehydrated means you have less fluid in your blood, and that makes your blood pressure lower.
 Uncontrolled diabetes can also lead to dehydration as it can make you urinate frequently, which can leave your blood fluid levels too low.

 Some types of medication – such as medicines for high blood pressure and depression – can trigger orthostatic hypotension too, as can certain neurological conditions such as Parkinson’s disease.
+Discover more on how to maintain a healthy blood pressure in our guide.

 Red blood cells and haemoglobin are essential parts of the blood because they transport oxygen from your lungs to all the other parts of your body.
-But if you have anaemia you’ll have fewer red blood cells or less haemoglobin than normal, which means your brain may not be getting the amount of oxygen it needs.
+But if you have anaemia you’ll have fewer red blood cells or less haemoglobin than normal, which means your brain may not be getting the amount of oxygen it needs (ii).

 Having a heart condition may also interrupt the supply of blood to your brain, causing a type of fainting called cardiac syncope.
 For instance, a condition called arrhythmia – which is when you have an abnormal heart rhythm – can make you feel faint as well as cause dizziness, breathlessness and chest pain.